 - Limited tooth structure remaining under a crown

-A lost filling needs to be replaced in order to keep the teeth free of decay and infection.
-If a crown comes off, Dr. Lepore will be able to determine if the crown can be recemented.
-Often times, recurrent tooth decay is present and a new crown will need to be fabricated to restore the tooth.
+A lost filling must be replaced to keep the teeth free of decay and infection.
+If a crown comes off, Drs.
+Lepore and Dougherty can determine if the crown can be re-cemented.
+Oftentimes, recurrent tooth decay is present, and a new crown will need to be fabricated to restore the tooth.

 How can I extend the life of my restorations?